DePoyster/cosc1350_breakout/README.md

 # Module 15: Breakout Game Part 3

 -Surprise!
-Use this week to get caught up with what you havn't got done yet.
+Use this week to get caught up with what you haven't got done yet.
+(Maybe?)
 -add javascript to keep score
--add reset button to the DOM that calls a function that resets the game
+-add a reset button to the DOM that calls a function that resets the game